Barraquito: Preparation

 The condensed milk is first added, followed by the liqueur, espresso and lemon peel (in this order).
 Milk (can be frothed by any means available) is then added and cinnamon is sprinkled on top.

 Regional variations

 The barraquito is often known as a "zaperoco" in northern areas of Tenerife, it can be also spelled as “Saperoco”.
-In some places and menues, Barraquito is served without alcohol, while Zaperoco/Saperoco is served with alcohol.
+In some places and menus, Barraquito is served without alcohol, while Zaperoco/Saperoco is served with alcohol.